 "I'm more interested in how they filleted dragons," commented Harry with a grin.

-A dozen years later, Al announced to his family that he intended to buy a flat with Scorpius Malfoy as soon as they graduated.
+A dozen years later, Al announced to his family he intended to rent a flat with Scorpius Malfoy as soon as they graduated.

 Ginny sighed.
 "This is all Teddy's fault, you know," she remarked to Harry quietly.
 "That bedtime story about gay princes put ideas into his head."

-"I'm glad that Al knew early on that being gay was okay, or he might have had a huge sexuality crisis.
+"I'm glad Al knew early on being gay is okay, or he might have had a huge sexuality crisis.
 I don't think our fragile, little house could've handled that."
 Harry chortled.
-"Maybe we should thank Teddy that Al found happiness so quickly."

 Teddy smiled to himself from where he was shamelessly eavesdropping nearby.
 "You're welcome."